-Here is a recipe I got somewhere and has been following when I hadn’t known yet that Köttbular can be bought from Ikea.
+Here is an old recipe I got somewhere and has been following when I hadn’t known yet that Köttbular can be bought from Ikea.

 8 oz. ground beef